liebki/BlazorLibrary/README.md

     - Start games using the executeable
     - Favorize them
     - Rate them using stars (1-5) and write a text for the rating
-    - Print the game (Not very beautiful, but it works)
 #####
 - Games will be displayed with prices, image and metacritic-value (if game is found)
     - The prices are not very accurate and may be wrong, I'm still working on a new and better scraper.